sdisaacson/alloy-scenarios/README.md

 This repository contains scenarios that demonstrate how to use Grafana Alloy to monitor various data sources.
 Each scenario is a self-contained example which will include an `LGMT` stack (Loki, Grafana, Metrics, Tempo) and an Alloy configuration file.

+## Running Scenarios

+You can run any scenario in two ways:

+1. **Traditional way**: Navigate to the scenario directory and run `docker compose up -d`
+2. **Using centralized image management**: Run `./run-example.sh <scenario-directory>` from the root directory

+The centralized approach allows you to manage all Docker image versions in a single `image-versions.env` file, making it easier to update images across all examples.

 ## Current Scenarios

 | Scenario | Description |